 This was my first and last experience with Range Rover!
 If you want to throw your money away, this is your brand.
 Do your homework before you get caught in the hype of Range Rover.
 I've owned numerous SUV's (Mercedes, BMW, Land Cruiser etc.)and this brand is truly "tall hat-no cattle!"
 Never purchase this brand without a thorough pre-inspection by a certified Rover mechanic.
 Get to know him well because you will be helping put his kids through college!
 You've just met your new best friend.
 The ride quality and rugged good looks are the only redeeming characteristics that stands out to me.
 Toyota/Lexus is your stand-out best-choice every day of the week.

+I was the second owner at 38k miles with existing warranty paid 16.5k from Private seller about 5 years ago.
+At first glance I loved the car but after driving it for 6 months, a Nightmare!!
+The gaskets went, luckily I had warranty but still had to pay labor.
 Every little thing started to break down, cheap plastic pieces would break off and cost expensive for something that should cost very cheap & actuators go alot.
 Make a long story short after replacing the rear hydraulics (paid 4k & 2 months in the shop) I took the car to a dealer that took it in at a value of 4700 and traded it in for a 2012 Toyota Sienna SE.
 I'm very happy with that vehicle.
 A Land Rover...Never again in this lifetime!